 No ratings yet

 While the title doesn't scream Italian, the sauce takes this oh-so-amazing chicken pizza recipe right over the border.
-A thick smear of luscious garlic pizza sauce cradles juicy chicken breast and a huge crown of crispy bacon and decadent drizzle of ranch dressing.
+A thick smear of luscious garlic pizza sauce cradles juicy chicken breast and a huge crown of crispy bacon and decadent drizzle of the best homemade ranch dressing.
 Game day pizza is set!

 SAVE THIS RECIPE